• Home

 ADHD isn’t just about being distracted or hyper

-ADHD (Attention-Deficit/Hyperactivity Disorder) isn’t just about being distracted or impulsive.
-It’s a difference in how the brain manages attention, motivation, energy, and self-regulation.
+ADHD (Attention-Deficit/Hyperactivity Disorder) isn’t simply about being distracted or impulsive.
+It reflects differences in how the brain manages attention, motivation, energy, and self-regulation.

-People with ADHD often describe their brains as fast, creative, curious, easily distracted, messy, or hard to switch off.
-It’s not about laziness or poor habits — it’s about how the brain processes thoughts, emotions, and everyday tasks.
+People with ADHD often describe their minds as fast, curious, creative, easily distracted, messy, or difficult to switch off.
+It’s not about laziness or poor habits — it’s about how the brain processes thoughts, emotions, and everyday demands.

 ADHD is linked to differences in executive function — the brain’s internal “management system” that helps with planning, focusing, remembering, switching gears, and following through.
 When this system works differently, it can create both unique challenges and unique strengths.